Home > Management > Management and leadership > Delegating and empowering: best practices

 • Delegative: the most accomplished style, but with a minimum of follow-up.
 In fact, delegating never means "letting go", as a manager, you remain responsible for the end result.

 "Be careful not to fall into the expert trap, says Adrien.
 One day, a technical expert joined my team.
 He was almost 20 years older than me and I'd only just become manager.
 It wasn't me who recruited him.
 I thought that, given his experience and age, I could let him manage things completely independently.
 So I didn't check his understanding of what I was asking him to do at the outset.
 I didn't follow up either, thinking that this would show my confidence in him.
 A beginner's mistake on my part!
-He went off in the wrong direction, working as he was used to doing in his previous job at another company.
+He went off in the wrong direction, working as he used to do in his previous job in another company.
 So I realised too late.
 Looking back, I think I suffered a bit from 'impostor complex'.
 I was impressed by his experience and his age.
 I won't make that mistake again.

 What tasks should be delegated?